gaurav24072002/Election-System-project/README.md

 To view total votes : ENTER 4
 To exit : ENTER 0
 ```
-_The voting Arena looks like this :_
+🎇_The voting Arena looks like this :_
 ``` c
 ----x---x----x-----x------x-----x------x-----x------x-----x------x-----x-----x------x-----x------x------x-------x---------x----------x---------